Over $1 Billion Won for Our clients

 Rhode Island Medication Error Attorneys

 Healthcare providers have a responsibility to be diligent when providing medical care to patients.
-When they fail to meet this duty it is considered medical malpractice.
-One example of medical malpractice is medication errors, which can cause any range of problems for the patient, including overdose.
+When they fail to meet this duty, it is considered medical malpractice.
+One example of medical malpractice is medication errors, which can cause a range of problems for the patient, including overdose.

 What Is a Medication Error?